Goblin Valley State Park is on the southeastern edge of the San Rafael Reef (see San Rafael Swell - the best kept secret in the west).

 Goblin Valley is off U24, 39 miles south of I-70, 30 miles north of Hanksville.

-the geology of goblin valley state park by Mark Milligan of the Utah Geological Survey is a detailed discussion of the geology of Goblin Valley, including the geology of San Rafael Swell, the Henry Mountains, and the Colorado Plateau.
+the geology of goblin valley state park by Mark Milligan of the Utah Geological Survey with a detailed discussion of the geology of Goblin Valley, including the geology of San Rafael Swell and the Henry Mountains.

-Select Geology for Mr. Milligan's article, Brochure for the Utah State Parks publication (rearranged), and Photo Gallery for photos of Goblin Valley State Park including a panorama of goblins and an auto-show of the photos.
-The Map comes from the Utah State Parks Brochure.
+The Photo Gallery has photos of Goblin Valley State Park, including a panorama of goblins and an auto-show of the photos.